Chef Justin Wills’ Wildly Local Cuisine

 It didn’t take long for Wills to feel like he was on the right track.
 He was nominated “People’s Choice Best New Chef: Pacific Northwest” in 2011 by Food & Wine magazine.
-He was included in the inaugural edition of “Best Chefs America 2013,” and he recently made the James Beard semifinalist list.
+He was included in the “Best Chefs America 2013” and 2014, and he made the James Beard Best Chef Northwest semifinalist list in 2012 and 2013.
 “Obviously we are doing something right.”

-A second foraging stop takes us to Cutler City Wetlands Park in Depoe Bay.
-The winding, wooded path of the small green space yields a trove of yellow-footed chanterelle mushrooms, two varieties of huckleberries, oxalis and a cache of oakmoss, which the chef will clean, dehydrate, quick fry and season with Jacobsen salt and malt-vinegar powder.
+A second foraging stop takes us to Cutler City Wetlands Park near Lincoln City.
+The winding, wooded path of the small green space yields a trove of yellow-footed chanterelle mushrooms, two varieties of huckleberries, oxalis and a cache of oakmoss, which the chef will clean, dehydrate, quick fry and season with sea salt and malt-vinegar powder.
 “It emulates a sea-salt-and-vinegar chip.
 It provides a great texture and slight earthiness to a finished dish.”